coateds/DevOpsOnWindows/UsingLinux.md

 Alt+Ctrl+F3 to get a console

-sudo apt-get update
-sudo apt-get dist-upgrade -f
-sudo dpkg --configure -a

-make a change from a Linux box

 # systemd
 * Which command(s) enabled a service to be enabled at boot time on a Red Hat based system?: ntsysv, chkconfig
 * Which init runlevel is for single-user mode?: 1